-Jim Corbett National Park in North India is one of the oldest and popular park in the terms of wildlife tourism.
+Jim Corbett National Park in North India is one of the oldest and most popular parks in terms of wildlife tourism.
 This national park is located in Nainital district of Uttarakhand.
-Jim corbett National Park is a home to Royal Bengal Tigers.
-Hailey National Park is an another name of Jim corbett National Park.
-You may also spot some beautiful natural landscapes, riverine belts, rolling hills.
+Jim Corbett National Park is home to Royal Bengal Tigers.
+Hailey National Park is another name for Jim Corbett National Park.
+You may also spot some beautiful natural landscapes, riverine belts, and rolling hills.
 This national park was established in 1936 and if you’re planning to visit jim corbett then don’t forget to enjoy Jungle Safari.

-Dibru Saikhowa National Park is an amazing park, which is located in Tinsukia district of the state of Assam.
+Dibru Saikhowa National Park is an amazing park, which is located in the Tinsukia district of the state of Assam.
 This national park was established in 1986 by the government.
 Dibru Saikhowa National Park is considered to be the 19 biodiversity hotspots in the world.
 This wildlife sanctuary was established in 1999 and this park covers 340sqkm.
-You may also spot endangered species which are rare in nature such as Hoolock gibbon, Caped langur, Slow loris, Water buffalo, tiger, elephant, gangetic river dolphin etc..
-This park is generally famous among Bird Watcher which are extremely rare and endangered species.
+You may also spot endangered species that are rare in nature such as Hoolock gibbon, Caped langur, Slow loris, Water buffalo, tiger, elephant, Gangetic river dolphin, etc..
+This park is generally famous among Bird watchers which are extremely rare and endangered species.
 The weather of this climate is tropical, where summers are hot and wet whereas, winters are cold and dry.

 Dachigam National Park, Jammu & Kashmir